 4. Consider installing a VPN

 Another important piece of Mac security software is a virtual private network (VPN), which allows you to create a secure connection to anywhere on the internet and encrypt the data that travels between your Mac and wherever you are connected to.
 VPNs are useful for a number of reasons.
 You can choose the location of the VPN server you connect to and so make the rest of the internet think you’re in a different country.
-This can be useful if, say, you’re travelling and want to connect to Netflix and view the same content as you can at home.
+This can be useful if, say, you’re traveling and want to connect to Netflix and view the same content as you can at home.
 But it can keep you safe as well.
-For example, when you connect to the internet using public wifi, it’s never a good idea to do anything that involves transferring private data, such as online shopping.
-With a VPN installed and connected, however, all the traffic over your connection is encrypted and so using public wifi is perfectly safe.
+For example, when you connect to the internet using public Wi-Fi, it’s never a good idea to do anything that involves transferring private data, such as online shopping.
+With a VPN installed and connected, however, all the traffic over your connection is encrypted and so using public Wi-Fi becomes perfectly safe.
 In addition, if you’re in or travel to a country where the authorities monitor internet connections, a VPN will keep everything you do private and secure.

 5. Don’t ignore system warnings

-Sometimes macOS will alert you that you are about to do something that may compromise your security.
+Sometimes, macOS will alert you that you are about to do something that may compromise your security.
 Don’t ignore the warning.
 Take heed and consider your next move.
-Usually there will be no cause for alarm.
+Usually, there will be no cause for alarm.
 For example, macOS’ Gatekeeper alerts you whenever you download an app that hasn’t been ‘signed’ by its developer.
 Most apps like that are fine to install and won’t harm your computer, so you can go ahead and allow them.
 However, it’s worth pausing to make absolutely certain you know where the app has come from and that you want to install it.

 6. Install macOS updates

 Apple updates macOS irregularly but always when there’s been a security flaw that’s come to light and needs a patch.
-So some updates, those concerned with macOS security, are crucial.
+So some updates — those concerned with macOS security — are crucial.
 You should always install those as soon as they become available.
 And it’s good practice to install all OS updates as soon as you can.
 The same applies to updates to applications you use, especially browsers.
 Install those as soon as you can, too.